ansys/pydpf-core/docs/source/user_guide/operators.rst

 ..    include:: <isonum.txt>

-An operator is the only object that is used to create and transform data.
+An operator is the main object that is used to create, transform, and stream data.
 In DPF, you use operators to load, operate on, and output data.

 Each operator contains ``input`` and ``output`` attributes, which